Skip to Content

 A negative test on day 14 does not mean you are not ovulating.
 It could happen if hormonal change cause disruption of your normal menstrual cycle.

-Also, it is possible that your menstrual cycle is not 28 days, meaning that, on day 14, you are not in your fertile period.
+Also, it is possible that your menstrual cycle is not 28 days, meaning that, on day 14, you are not in your fertile period at all.
+Ovulation usually happens about 14 days before your next period, not necessarily on day 14 of the cycle.

-In addition, there is also a chance that you’ve missed your LH surge by not taking you test as you should.
+In addition, there is also a chance that you’ve missed your LH surge by not taking your test as you should.

 Can I have a negative ovulation test and still ovulate?